 Warm the jar by filling it with hot water.
 Let it sit.
 Boil 1 cup of water.
 Your jar should be warm/hot by now.
 Pour out the hot water.
 Pour in the boiled water.
 Add the salt and stir until it dissolves.
 Throw in the dill.
-Add the picking cucumbers.
+Add the pickling cucumbers.
 Pour in the vinegar.
-Let is sit overnight then enjoy!
+Let it sit overnight then enjoy!

 2. Dressing – much healthier than store bought brands!

 - ½ tsp organic garlic (or organic garlic powder)